 Soil pH: Slightly Acidic to Neutral

-- Loosen the soil to a 12-15 inch depth and mix in a 2- to 4-inch layer of compost.
+- Mix in a 2- to 4-inch layer of compost.
+Till soil well.

 - Start sowing as soon as the ground is workable.

-- Do not cover the seeds with more than 1/2 an inch of soil.
+- Scatter turnip seed.
+Do not cover the seeds with more than 1/2 an inch of soil.

 - Keep the beds weed free.

-- Mulch heavily and water at a rate of 1 inch per week to prevent the roots from becoming tough and bitter.
+- Water at a rate of 1 inch per week to prevent the roots from becoming tough and bitter.

-- Harvest early types after about 5 weeks; maincrop types after 6-10 weeks.
+- Harvest early types after about 5 weeks; maincrop types after 6 to 10 weeks.

-- Pull turnips before they become woody and before the first frost.
+- Pull mature turnips before they become woody and before the first frost.